justincrapse/ox_hom_framework/docs/source/getting_started.rst

 Working With Nodes
 ------------------

-The OX Framework uses a basic class structure to handle nodes.
-On top of a shared OXNode class, each node within houdini also has a class associated with it within the framework.
-These node classes are generated from the nodes themselves using the OX:Admin toolbar (included with the plugin.)
-Many node classes should already be in place, but we can easily add new nodes to the framework as well as regenerate the classes for any node updates for new versions of Houdini.
+The OX Framework uses a basic class structure to work with nodes.
+Each node within houdini has a class associated with it within the framework.
+These node classes are generated from the nodes themselves.
+Any node can easily be added to the frameowrk or updated for new versions of Houdini.

-Here is an example of creating new nodes in the framework:
+Here is an example of working with nodes in the framework:

 .. code-block:: Python